mitra42/frugal-iot/README.md

 If you having an installation related question please check the (./FAQ.md) and if it you cannot find the answer there, please raise a new issue at (https://github.com/mitra42/frugal-iot/issues) make sure the title starts "INSTALLATION: ".
-Please note that from our perspective, if you cannot understand how to install that is probably a problem with the quality of our documentation !
+Please note that if you cannot understand how to install that is probably a problem with the quality of our documentation so happy to help!

+### Test and development environment overview
+There are a few components of the environment

+* Dev board - programmed from the Arduino IDE in C++
+* MQTT Broker - currently off-the-shelf Mosquitto, with a development server running on naturalinnovation.org
+* HTTP Management server - programmed in Node/Javascript, tested on Macs and Linux and with a demo server at naturalinnovation.org:8080
+* HTTP/CSS/JS client.
+Its not dependent on any platform, and uses Webcomponents for its modularity so it should run in any modern browser (including most phones)
+* Stand alone server intended to run on sites with multiple sensors - not yet started, but it will probably be a Raspberry Pi unless we can shoe-horn it into a ESP32

+Because of the demo servers on naturalinnovation.org, it is perfectly possible to develop the firmware without running your own servers.

-### Test environment
+### Test Harware/Firmware environment
 Our current test dev board is a ESP8266 Lolin D1 Mini with a SHT30 Temp & Humidity shield, also from Lolin, I expect to start testing other combinations of boards and sensors soon.
 Instructions for other board/sensor combinations are welcome.

 I've also tested on a Lolin C3 Pico (ESP32-C3), but do not test every git push on that board.

-### Install prerequisites
-* Check you have node & npm & http-server installed `node -v` If not then you'll need nodejs from (nodejs.org)

-### Install Repo
-* clone this repo, and `cd` into wherever it is installed.
-* For the purpose of these instructions we will assume that is `~/frugal-iot` but it could be anywhere.
-* cd ~/frugal-iot/html`
-* `npm install` # Adds the libraries needd for the html
-* cd ~/frugal-iot

 #### Arduino IDE basics - skip if you know what you are doing
 * In Arduino IDE